 In the early 1970’s new owners changed the name of the business to the Snuggery Inn with Zach’s Tavern — well known for its outrageous après ski activities and the infamous California hot tub in the silo.

 In 1987, the Inn was renovated and reopened as the Hyde Away Inn & Restaurant.
-Today, the Hyde Away is owned and operated by Margaret and Bruce Hyde.
+Today, the Hyde Away is owned and operated by Ana Dan and her husband Paul Weber.
 We are proud to be part of the history of Vermont.